-If you haven't yet heard of xeriscaping and you'd like a striking way to landscape a garden or yard, you should definitely consider this cool process.
+If you haven't yet heard of xeriscaping and you'd like a striking way to landscape a garden or yard, you should definitely consider this cool climate-friendly process.
 It almost eliminates the need for water, making it way more self-sufficient, not to mention, eco-friendly.

 Today, xeriscaping has been embraced enthusiastically in Western parts of the United States where water conservation is a top priority.

 Xeriscaping is known for its distinctive look that provides an interesting alternative to the traditional lawn with borders.
 Instead, plants are surrounded by gravel, which helps retain moisture in the soil.
 We would describe the look as a Japanese Zen gravel garden meeting desert plants and/or drought-tolerant plants.

 Here are seven basic principles of xeriscaping to follow if you want to get started, as defined by Riha:

 1. Create a plan for your new landscape design

 Riha notes: 'To execute xeriscaping, it’s important to create a plan with your landscape designer and contractor.
 This will help to assess the climate factors in your yard, such as light and shade patterns throughout the day, heat and wind exposure, and mapping out existing natural elements like slope or trees.
 Having an intentional and well-thought-out plan will ensure that you will have thriving and low-maintenance plants down the road.'

 2. Assess you soil type

 As when designing a garden in a wet climate, knowing the type of soil you have to choose your planting scheme wisely is a must.
 'Soil conditions are just as important as light and water when it comes to xeriscaping.
 While native plants generally do not require soil amendments, xeriscape principles suggest amending soil with organic matter such as compost to help retain and release water for non-native plants.'
 Adds Riha.